 An alternative would be to place the chiller in icy water and recirculate the wort through the chiller.
 Although slightly more efficient and would produce less water waste, this would require an additional pump.

-A common misconception is that the copper produces a nasty after taste in the beer, when it actually includes beneficial trace minerals for the yeast which will improve the quality of the beer.
+A common misconception is that copper produces a nasty aftertaste in the beer when it includes beneficial trace minerals for the yeast which will improve the quality of the beer.

 - Easy to manipulate the structure to suit your equipment